 VIDEO: First look at Harrogate Grange Park show home decked out for Christmas

-IT'S beginning to look at lot like Christmas inside this new luxury show home - decked out for festive viewing by David Wilson Homes on their Grange Park development near Harrogate.
+IT'S beginning to look at lot like Christmas inside a new luxury show home which has been decked out for festive viewing on the Grange Park development by David Wilson Homes near Harrogate.

 And buyers are being urged to get wrapped up in time for Christmas to avoid missing out on one of the new homes.

-With the festive season fast approaching, five star house builder David Wilson Homes Yorkshire East is urging prospective purchasers to visit the collection of homes in the highly sought-after village of Hampsthwaite, five miles from Harrogate,
+With the festive season fast approaching, five star house builder David Wilson Homes Yorkshire East is urging prospective purchasers to visit the collection of homes in the highly sought-after village of Hampsthwaite, five miles from Harrogate.

+VIDEO: Watch our exclusive video tour of the Winstone show home with Sales Manager Chris Neal, in the embedded YouTube video above.

 Grange Park is a collection of five bedroom homes centred on modern family living, featuring spacious open-plan rooms and luxuriously appointed en suites.